 The more you investigate this sort of thing the more naturally the question you’ll ask becomes ‘how do they make money?’
 A company such as BOTB, for example, has given away more than £29 million worth of prizes since 1999, according to their website.
 With tickets starting at as little as fifteen pence, that is an awful lot of tickets that need to be sold in order to make it a viable business solution.

-Yet the company started with a share value on the London Stock Exchange of sixty-three pence and the shares are now worth £2, so it must be returning its shareholders with a decent profit on their investment.
+Yet the company started with a share value on the London Stock Exchange of sixty-three pence and the shares are now worth £2, so it must be returning its shareholders with a decent net win on their investment.
 The reality is, of course, that not many of the competitions are as little as fifteen pence to enter.
 The more expensive the car is, the pricier the tickets are.
 The majority of people tend to buy several tickets and play on a regular basis, with the competitions run only being open to people from all around the world.

 One example is Andy Davies who won a Nissan GT-R in 2015.
 He did the maths after he won and figured out that he’d spent more than a thousand pounds entering competitions since 2001.
 Multiply that sort of figure by the number of people who take part and you can see that the money soon starts to add up.
 At the time of writing, the most expensive ticket on the BOTB site is £7.80 for a chance to win a Bentley Continental GT W12.
 One for an Aston Martin DB11 V8 would cost you £7.05, with the cars having cash alternatives of £130,000 and £118,000, respectively.

 One thing to remember, though, is that the company gets a discount on the cars that they give away.
 Because of this the actual retail prize of the vehicles isn’t the one that they’ll pay and therefore they don’t need to sell quite as many tickets as you’d imagine.
 In order to ‘wet their face’ on the Bentley, as an example, they would need to sell around sixteen thousand tickets.
-Everything after that is profit.
+Everything after that is a net win.
 Obviously things are slightly more complicated than that, not least of all because tickets become cheaper the more that you buy, but that gives you some indication of what we’re talking about.

 Your chance of winning will depend on the car that you try to win.
 The more expensive a car. the more likely it is that people will enter to try to win it, as a rule of thumb.
 Obviously, the more people that enter, the less your chance of winning outright.
 You might still win a smaller prize, which can include getting free tickets to enter another competition.